Service and Training Activities

 The Training Director meets weekly with the interns to assess how the internship training is meeting the interns’ needs and to solicit feedback about the training program.

-The UKCC staff meet weekly for a combination of in-service activities including a monthly consultation with the psychiatrists, clinical nurse practitioner, and dietician at University Behavioral Health Services to consult about our shared clients; a twice-a-semester meeting to discuss how each of the practicum students are doing in all the areas in which they are involved in the center; and training sessions conducted by staff members and members of the psychology community, the university community, and the Lexington area.
+The UKCC staff meet every other week for a combination of in-service activities including a twice-a-semester meeting to discuss how each of the practicum students are doing in all the areas in which they are involved in the center and training sessions conducted by staff members and members of the psychology community, the university community, and the Lexington area.
 Some of the training sessions serve as networking meetings for our staff and other offices on campus.
 These training sessions enhance the professional skills and knowledge base of staff and interns on topics such as working with clients with Asperger's syndrome or AD/HD, learning about new eating disorder treatments, and participating in experiential programs to enhance the staff's comfort with and awareness of diversity issues.

 Additional Training Opportunities